 The icListen’s can perform spectral analysis using the FFT.
 The HF hydrophone uses a 50% overlap 1024 FFT, and the LF a user settable overlap 1024 FFT.
 The FFT’s are accumulated and stored/streamed.The Epoch mode lets the icListen detect acoustic events, based on sound level, frequency band and duration.
 Events are stored, and data can be selectively stored on event detection.
 This is a powerful tool for storing only ‘active’ acoustic sounds.
 Of course, the duty cycle logging ensures a minimum amount of ambient data is always recorded.

 How long can I record waveform data on icListen?

-The current maximum storage on icListen LF is 32GB.
+The current maximum storage on icListen LF and HF models is 256GB.
 The amount of time that gives you depends on the sample rate.
-At 4kS/sec you can record for up to 30 days.
+At 16kS/sec you can record for up to 82 days, using 16 Bit Data.
 Note that the Smart Hydrophone features allow you some ways to extend recording times, by using the Epoch Mode, or by processing data before storage.For the icListen HF, please read the White Paper on Sample rate